Snapchat/djinni/README.md

   parent file. (this means you can put common flags in a file and `@import` it)

 ### FAQ

+Q. Do I need to use Bazel to build my project?

+A. No. You may use whatever build system or IDE you like.
+All you need for your project is including the generated files in it.
+We use Bazel to build the code generator and unit tests, but it's not needed for building user projects.
+You still need to have Bazel installed if you want to run the code generator though, because the run_djinni.sh script indirectly uses it to ensure the code generator is built and up to date.

 Q. Can we include arbitrary bytes in the `string` type?